aarjae/aarjae.github.io/_posts/2017-08-22-day-1-in-the-reactor.md

 </html>
 ```

 Let's analyse all our code one by one.
 First we created a data structure, an array to hold all of our provisions and called it *provisions*.
 Then we set out to build our elements using the method *React.createElement()*.
 The first argument, *ul* is the name of the element we wish to create.
 The second argument is the properties.
 We wish to give our *ul* element a class.
 In React, the *class* word is reserved so we have to use *className*.
-The third argument is theh children we wish to add to the ul element.
+The third argument is the children we wish to add to the ul element.
 Children can range from a string to another element.
 Inside our *ul* element we wish to create *li* children with each one holding a provision stored in our array.
 We can easily use the .map method to iterate through each provision in our array and on each provision, we will create a new *li* element to hold the provision.
 Let's look at this code again.

 ```javascript
 //Create *ul* element, on each item in array, create a child element called *li* to hold that item